Category Archives: Poems

 With Pride Flies the Flag

-I drive a long stretch of a narrow road,
+I drove a long way in a narrow road,

 like sunflowers kneeling at sunset.